JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

     }
 ```

 So we're composing those logics on top of the already existing ones, but **they remain pure** since it's still an `IO` computation.
-It's still waiting for us to decide when to run it.
+The presenter logic is now a deferred side effect (`IO<Unit>`) so as soon as it runs it'll perform the required computations and follow with the corresponding effects over the view.

-So the presenter is now returning a declarative computation that is able to perform the work we need, but it's also still deferred.
 The view implementation (the edge of the world) will decide when to run it.

 So this is cool, but passing dependencies manually all the way down can be painful indeed.
 Don’t we have a way to automatically do that?